Manual map management

 compositeRegionsUpdater.addCompositeRegionListener(compositeRegionListener)

-Now that you have the data of map structure and the map region states.
+Now that you have the data of map structure and the map region states, here are some suggestions for a user-interface for it.
 To represent the map structure and map region states, you can choose a suitable view framework such as ListView, RecycleViews, or any other appropriate framework.
 These frameworks provide efficient ways to display and manage lists or collections of data.

 For instance, to display the map region name and the map region state, here is a layout with TextView: